Quick Summary

 BadMethodCallException: Call to undefined method App\Models\User::someMethod()

-This error might be problematic because you can’t easily find what the reason is.
+It might be problematic because you can’t easily find the reason.
 It is not as simple as a missing semicolon or a typo.
 “Bad Method Call Exception” usually pops up when Laravel tries to call a method on something that doesn’t exist or isn’t what it’s supposed to be.

 Once you understand how this error happens, then it’s simple to fix it.
-In this post, we will discuss the common cause of this exception and how Laravel development experts go about fixing it.
+In this post, we will discuss the common cause of this exception and how to fix it.
 Let’s break it down.

 What Is a Bad Method Call Exception?